Two GOP reps self-quarantine after contact with coronavirus patient

 He added: “I will follow the recommendations of the House Physician and my office will provide updates as appropriate.”

-Gaetz said he planned to close his Washington office as he awaited test results.
+Gaetz's office said he planned to close his Washington office as he awaited test results.

 "Congressman Gaetz was informed today that he came into contact with a CPAC attendee 11 days ago who tested positive for COVID-19," read a tweet from the congressman's account, adding that "while the Congressman is not experiencing symptoms, he received testing today and expects results soon."